 Business development activities take practice, finesse, savvy, preparation, and good communication skills.
 As business developers, or any of us in client-facing roles, we are presented with numerous opportunities and scenarios for establishing or developing relationships with clients and prospects.
 There are also many different styles of approaches and communication.
 While some are very effective, others result in challenges or not achieving the right results.
 Preparation is key.
 Practice is essential.
-This interactive session will examine three common scenarios and dissect their components.
-Situations will be acted out LIVE in front of the audience, followed by input and Q&A from the audience, and on-the-spot feedback from the client.
+BD Live! will feature live scenarios with client Jesse McCarter, Director - Capital Program, NYU Langone, who will interact one-on-one with three Business Development professionals, each representing a different stage of the business development process, followed by input and Q&A from the audience, and on-the-spot feedback from Jesse.
 Attendees will discover what works and what doesn’t, how to get the desired information, and how to further your relationship goals.Schedule:

 Andrew Weinberg, FSMPS, CPSM, has served in a marketing or business development capacity in the AEC industry for over 20 years.
 He recently joined Whitestone Associates, Inc. as Director of Business Development, where he will help build a firm-wide concerted business development acumen and process, and together with the leadership team develop a strategic plan and marketing plan furthering future growth and value for their clients.
 Andrew will be covering the northeast region, Northern Virginia through Maine, working with their five offices to build awareness and value with all constituents.Andrew is active with SMPS since 1998, recognized as a Fellow in 2013, and is a Certified Professional Services Marketer (CPSM) since 2005.
 He currently serves as Chapter Champion for the NY Chapter, and participates in its Mentor Program and Chapter Advisory Council.
 Andrew also serves as Chair for the annual Seller-Doer Symposium at Build Business, the SMPS national conference.